hayleydoherty/project/README.md

 	plt.xlabel("Sepal length(cm)")
 	plt.ylabel("No. of flowers")

 I used the following code to save the histograms as a png file.
-This were saved in the same folder as the python script.
+They were saved in the same folder as the python script.

 	plt.savefig("Sepal Length- Iris setosa.png")